bojanpopic/developer.joomlatools.com/extensions/docman/custom-parameters.md

 > `/administrator/components/com_docman/views/document/tmpl/default.html.php` **&#8594;** `/administrator/templates/isis/html/com_docman/document/default.html.php`

-Because the backend of your website is used to edit and configure documents, the `default.html.php` layout is a form.
+Note : Because the backend of your website is used to edit and configure documents, the `default.html.php` layout contains the html form to edit your document.

 ### 2. Edit the document form templates